raisulmushfeq/bind-server/README.md

 ```
 time ansible-playbook main.yml
 ```
+Some credits goes to: https://mangolassi.it/topic/12877/set-up-bind-server-with-ansible/2
-[Note]: You have to have the valid hostnames added in your /etc/ansible/hosts file
+###### Note: You have to have the valid hostnames added in your /etc/ansible/hosts file